lacegiovanni17/task_manager/README.md

 Please give a ⭐️ if you like this project!

 ## Acknowledgments
-- Hat tip to fobework
+- Hat tip to smartrob
 - Inspiration to all devs
 - etc